shorepine/alles/README.md

 d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 D = debug, uint, 1-4.
 1 shows CPU usage on the serial console, 2 shows queue sample, 3 shows oscillator data, 4 shows modified oscillator. will interrupt audio! f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
-F = center frequency of biquad filter.
-0 is off. default 0. g = LFO target mask.
-Which parameter LFO controls.
+F = center frequency of biquad filter. default 0. g = modulation target mask.
+Which parameter modulation/LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
-Can handle any combo, add together
+Can handle any combo, add them together
+G = filter type.
+0 = none (default.)
+1 = low pass, 2 = band pass, 3 = hi pass.
-L = LFO source oscillator.
-0-7.
-Which oscillator is used as an LFO source for this oscillator.
+L = modulation source oscillator.
+0-63.
+Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
-n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
+n = midinote, uint, 0-127 (this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
-S = reset oscillator, uint 0-63 or for all oscillators, anything >63. resets every oscillator parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
+S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
 Which parameter ADSR controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
-Can handle any combo, add together t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = oscillator, uint, 0 to 63. default: 0
+Can handle any combo, add them together t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = oscillator, uint, 0 to 63. default: 0
-V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE
+V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE x = "low" EQ amount for the entire synth (Fc=800Hz). float, in dB, -15 to 15.
+0 is off. default: 0 y = "mid" EQ amount for the entire synth (Fc=2500Hz). float, in dB, -15 to 15.
+0 is off. default: 0 z = "high" EQ amount for the entire synth (Fc=7500Hz). float, in dB, -15 to 15.
+0 is off. default: 0
 ```

 Synthesizer state is held per oscillator, so you can optionally send only changes in parameters each message per oscillator.
 For higher throughput, it's recommended to batch many messages into one UDP message, up to 508 bytes per message. (`alles.py` does this for you, optionally.)